Geometric design of roads: Geometry

+The quantity $1 - \cos \theta$ is the versine and $1/\!\cos\theta - 1$ is the exsecant.

 Curve sight distance

 Cross section

 The cross section of a roadway can be considered a representation of what one would see if an excavator dug a trench across a roadway, showing the number of lanes, their widths and cross slopes, as well as the presence or absence of shoulders, curbs, sidewalks, drains, ditches, and other roadway features.
 The cross-sectional shape of a road surface, in particular in connection to its role in managing runoff, is called "crown".

 Lane width

 The selection of lane width affects the safety, maximum capacity, and cost, of a highway.

 Safety is best at a width of 3.0 to 3.1 m in urban settings, where both narrow (less than 2.8 m) and wide (over 3.1 m) lanes have higher crash risks.
 Lanes wider than 3.3~3.4m (10.8-11.2 ft)) are also associated with 33% higher impact speeds and more severe collisions, as well as higher crash rates.

 Carrying capacity is also optimal at a width of 3.0 to 3.1 m, both for motor traffic and for bicycles.
 Throughput is maximal at 18 mph; as lane width decreases to 3.0 to 3.1 m, traffic speed diminishes, and so does the interval between vehicles.

 Pedestrian volume also increases as lanes narrow, and intersections with narrower lanes provide higher capacity for bicycles.

 Narrow lanes typically cost less to build and maintain.
 They lessen the time needed to walk across, and reduce stormwater runoff.

 Lane widths in Northern America are typically greater than optimum, ranging from 3 m to 3.6 m.
 Wider lanes and shoulders are usually used on roads with higher speed and higher volume traffic, and with significant numbers of trucks and other large vehicles.